 Categorizing the test cases on the basis of high, medium, and low priorities.
 End-to-end testing flows effectively at the high-priority test suite, the field level validations at a moderate level, and the UI and content-related tests at a low level.
 Categorization of test cases enables new testers to quickly grasp the testing approach and offer robust support in accelerating the test execution process.
 Prioritizing test cases also allows teams to make the process simpler and easier to execute, thereby streamlining the testing process and outcomes.

-Creating regression testing strategy for agile teams
+Creating regression tests strategy for agile teams

 Repeated tests for continually expanding and altering codebases are often time-consuming and prone to errors.
 And as agile development primarily focuses on speed, the sprint cycles are short, and developers often eliminate specific features in each.
 To avoid any emerging issues, regression testing needs to be effectively strategized and aligned with agile principles and processes.
-Following are some of the techniques for deploying regression testing seamlessly in the agile process:
+Following are some of the techniques for testing regressions seamlessly in the agile process:

 Embracing automation - In order to speed up regression tests for Agile sprints, automation is almost non-negotiable.
 Teams must begin with automated regression test scripts and then proceed with making alterations with every new feature.
 Automated regression tests are best suited after the product has been developed to a significant extent.
 Also, these regression tests should be coupled with certain manual verifications to identify false positives or negatives.

 Incorporating automation only in specific limits - However much the test infrastructure is modernized, aiming for complete or 100% automation is not a viable option.
 Certain tasks like writing test scripts and verifying results by human testers need to be executed for improved testing outcomes.
-Deploying the right percentage of automation will result in a lesser number of false positives/negatives, which is suitable for regression testing in agile.
-However, With the rising focus on assuring high product quality, implementing the right techniques and proportion of automation in regression testing in an agile environment has enabled teams to guarantee a more stable and reliable product at the end of every sprint each time.
+Deploying the right percentage of automation will result in a lesser number of false positives/negatives, which is suitable for identifying regressions in agile.
+However, with the rising focus on assuring high product quality, implementing the right techniques and proportion of automation in regression testing in an agile environment has enabled teams to guarantee a more stable and reliable product at the end of every sprint each time.

 When the testing team opts for automated regression testing, they simultaneously must define the test automation framework for the purpose.
 By defining the test automation framework, testers can give a definite structure to the test cases when they are automated.
 Here is how a defined architecture plays a vital role in automated testing: